Skip to content

 • Ready: When a manual campaign is saved and ready to run.

-• Active: The campaign is started and running.
+• Active: The campaign has started and is running.

 • Paused: The campaign is paused.